kiznit/rainbow-os/README.md

 Build
 -----

 1) Create a directory where you want the build to happen.
-I simply use 'build':
+I simply create a 'build' directory under the root of Rainbow:

     mkdir build

-2) Run the configure script.
+2) Run the configure script from the build directory you just created.
 This will generate a Makefile in the current directory.

+    cd build
+    ../configure

+3) Create the OS image

-3) make image
+    make image

+4) Run the image in the emulator

-4) make run
+    make run